StahlFerro/FortressBot/docs/source/namewash.rst

   Turns on logging

 - ``]nwlog set #my-channel``
-  Sets the channel as a place for FortressBot to log namewash actions
+  Sets #my-channel as a place for FortressBot to log namewash actions

 - ``]nwlog clear``
   Remove the log channel